 How does the MoSCoW prioritization model work for agile product development?

-In theory, the MoSCoW model is built of 4 prioritization categories;
+In theory, the MoSCoW prioritization model is built on 4 prioritization categories;

 Hence, the MSCW acronym derived loosely sounds like the city of Moscow, which we believe could have led to the coining of the term – MoSCoW.